opendcs/opendcs/docs/source/resources-algorithms.rst

 * If two values are within the acceptable limits, use the higher value.
 * If two values are provided but only one is acceptable, use the acceptable value.
 * If two values are provided and neither is acceptable, use neither.
+* Values higher than the upper limit (but not including), will be considered unacceptable.
+* Values lower than the lower limit (but not including), will be considered unacceptable.

+In the example above, the limits are set to an upper limit of 176.905 and a lower limit of 176.88.
+This means that a value of 176.905 will be considered valid, but 176.906 will be invalid.
+Likewise, a value of 176.88 will be considered valid but anything lower will be considered invalid.

 See the images above and below to better understand how the algorithm behaves.